By Dr. David James Kritz | 02/21/2024

 LinkedIn is a registered trademark of the LinkedIn Corporation.

-Dr. David J. Kritz, DBA, is the Assistant Department Chair of Intelligence Studies and an Associate Professor for the School of Security and Global Studies at the University.
+Dr. David J. Kritz, DBA, is the assistant department chair of intelligence studies and an associate professor for the School of Security and Global Studies at American Military University.
 He holds a bachelor's degree in criminal justice from the University of Wisconsin, Oshkosh; a master's degree in international relations from Troy University; and a doctorate in business administration from Walden University.
-Dr. Kritz is an official reviewer for the Journal of Leadership Education, serves on dissertation committees, and teaches master and doctoral students in classes that focus primarily on intelligence, national security, and research design.
+Also, Dr. Kritz is the assistant editor for the American Intelligence Journal, serves on dissertation committees, and teaches master and doctoral students in classes that focus primarily on intelligence, national security, and research design.

 Next Steps